 The lemon juice and zest give these Starbucks copycat cheese danishes a great pop of flavor.

 This recipe can be broken down into three basic steps.

 - Mixing and adding the cream cheese

-While the puffy pastry is baking for the first time, mix together the cream cheese, sugar and vanilla extract.
+While the puffy pastry is baking for the first time, mix together the cream cheese, sugar, vanilla extract and lemon.
 You can do this with a hand mixer of if the cream cheese is soft enough you can just use a fork or spoon.

 Remove the pastry from the oven and allow to cool slightly, just so they are not super hot to the touch.
-Spoon in a good amount of cream cheese onto the puff pastry; making an oval shape in the center if possible.
+Spoon in a about a tablespoon of cream cheese onto the puff pastry; making an oval shape in the center if possible.

 Place it back in the oven for 10 more minutes.
 Remove, allow to cool and enjoy!

 Do you secretly love these cheese danishes from Starbucks as well?
 The good news is that it doesn’t have to be a secret anymore.
 Join the Starbucks cheese danish lovers club!